El Paso, Texas

 Texas contains ~170 million acres of land, 95% of which is privately owned.
 Private land stewards make decisions every day about production goals and how they use their land.
 Today, more landowners than ever are actively engaged in wildlife management.
 Wildlife-related enterprises, hunting, photography, birding, and ecotourism are now a major source of revenue for thousands of landowners on millions of acres.
 Given the opportunities, it makes sense to improve habitat conditions when possible.

 With proper planning and implementation, landowners can convert energy development on their land to native wildlife habitat.
 These efforts will not only benefit wildlife but help restore pollinators that are critical to our food and fiber supply.
 EOG worked in partnership with landowners in the Eagle Ford Shale to restore native grassland and nectar-producing forbs on pad sites and pipeline ROWs.

 Texan by Nature successfully completed the goals set by the South-Central Monarch Symposium in May 2017, funded by the National Fish and Wildlife Foundation.

 Throughout 2018, working groups formed from the symposium met to discuss data gaps and needs, created and executed a framework for a state plan, and highlighted potential next projects to address pollinator needs.
-In 2018, an online collaborative community was launched for research and idea sharing; the community currently has 85 experts and 2000 pager views and counting.
+In 2018, an online collaborative community was launched for research and idea sharing; the community brought together 85 experts to collaborate and share ideas for research needs.
 Texan by Nature presented the results from the 2017 symposium and ensuing efforts to Texas legislators at the pollinator interim charge in late 2018.